 Marketing and promoting your business is a huge part of having a successful online retail business.
 You can do this yourself, hire someone in-house to do it, or hire a marketing agency to devise and implement a strategy for you.

 If the marketing budget is tight, it’s all stuff you can do yourself.
 It’s a lot of work, and you’ll need to really throw yourself into it to see results.
 I would pick ONE method to start with, and do the very best you can with it.

-I would start with something that’s already showing signs of working for you, and putting all of your effort into that at first.
+I would start with something that’s already showing signs of working for you and putting all of your efforts into that first.
 Google and Pinterest search results are important, but can be slow and hard to tell at first if it’s working.
-Social media and influencer marketing is more immediate, but not as long lasting.
+Social media and influencer marketing is more immediate, but not as long-lasting.
 Make sure you’re working to get other people to mention you, rather than talking to your own small group all the time.

 Include a dash of newsletter in your strategy at all times, because you should never neglect your email list – these are the people who love you best!
 You don’t want them to forget that they signed up when you finally get around to emailing them.

 If you focus on social media, pick ONE platform to be the best at.
 Don’t spread yourself too thin.
 Once one social media channel is working well, you can add another.
 You won’t get anywhere if you try to get everywhere right away.